 - Look for a spot that is a minimum of 10' from any basement foundation. - Avoid trees.
 Stay out of the dripline-roots generally extend at least as far as the leaves above them. - Avoid utility lines and septic tanks. - Direct downspouts, sump pump outlets, and/or driveway water runoff into raingarden.

 Raingarden basin sited the proper distance from a house

 RAINGARDEN DESIGN

 Sizing Your Raingarden

-- A = Area of your property draining to the raingarden, measured in square feet... (length x width) - D = Depth of raingarden in inches (from your percolation test)
+A = Area of your property draining to the raingarden, measured in square feet... (length x width)